Dedinje

 Dedinje (Дедиње, [dɛ̌diːɲɛ]) is an urban neighborhood of Belgrade, the capital of Serbia.
 It is located in Belgrade's municipality of Savski Venac.
 Dedinje is generally considered the wealthiest part of Belgrade, and is the site of numerous villas and mansions owned by the members of the city's plutocracy, as well as many diplomatic residences.

 Location

 Dedinje is located on the eastern slopes of the hill of Topčidersko Brdo, 7-8 kilometers south of downtown Belgrade to which it is connected by the Kneza Miloša street.
 It borders the neighborhoods of Senjak (west), Prokop and Mostar (north), Stadion and Diplomatska Kolonija (actually, Dedinje's sub-neighborhood; east), Banjica, Lisičji Potok and Topčider (south).
 It is well connected to the other parts of Belgrade by several boulevards (of Prince Aleksandar Karađorđević, Vojvoda Putnik) and broad streets (Teodora Drajzera, Neznanog junaka, etc.).
 Main street in the neighborhood itself is the Užička street.

-The hilly section on which the Royal Compound is built is called Vezirovo Brdo ("Vizier's Hill").
+The hilly section on which the Dedinje Royal Compound is built is called Vezirovo Brdo ("Vizier's Hill").